openHPI/xikolo-video-player/README.md

 cd video-player-stencil
 ```

-2. Install the depencencies and run the project
+2. Install the dependencies and run the project

 ```bash
 npm install